moby/buildkit/README.md

 go run examples/buildkit0/buildkit.go | buildctl debug dump-llb | jq .
 ```

 To start building use `buildctl build` command.
-The example script accepts `--target` flag to choose between `containerd-worker-only` and `oci-worker-only` configurations.
-In OCI worker mode BuildKit binaries are built together with `runc`.
-In containerd worker mode, the `containerd` binary is built as well from the upstream repo.
+The example script accepts `--with-containerd` flag to choose if containerd binaries and support should be included in the end result as well.

 ```bash
 go run examples/buildkit0/buildkit.go | buildctl build